paulcbogdan/NiChord/README.md

 </p>

-Final example, which shows other features (you can plot little circles on the chord diagrams where the arcs start):
+This example shows other features.
+With `do_ROI_cicles=True`, you can plot little circles on the chord diagrams where the arcs start with.
+With `only1glass=True`, you can the sagittal glass brain only.
+These arguments are not specific to `plot_and_combine`.
+They can also be passed to `plot_chord` and `plot_glassbrain`, respectively.

 ```Python
 fn = r'ex2.png'